MattBelanger321/IR_Project/readme.md

 - Written in [C# .NET](https://dotnet.microsoft.com ".NET").
 - Uses [Lucene.NET](https://lucenenet.apache.org "Lucene.NET") for indexing.

+# Features

+- Download entries from [arXiv](https://arxiv.org "arXiv") to be indexed by [Lucene.NET](https://lucenenet.apache.org "Lucene.NET").
+- The indexing and searching has lemmatization of key terms, stemming using both a custom and Porter stemmer, and stop words removal.
+    - Custom key terms and stems can be added via text files.
+- Search by either query or find similar papers to a specific one.
+- Infinite scroll to load more results.

 # Getting Started

 1. You need to have the required [.NET](https://dotnet.microsoft.com ".NET") tools intalled.